bshoshany/OGRePy/README.md

 To create a development environment for this package, download the source code directly from the [GitHub repository](https://github.com/bshoshany/OGRePy), then create a virtual environment in the root folder of the repository [as explained above](#installing-in-a-virtual-environment), activate it, and run `pip install jupyterlab jupytext playwright sympy` to install the development packages, then run `playwright install` to install the browser binaries for HTML to PDF conversion (if desired).

-For your convenience, a PowerShell script, [update_packages.ps1](https://github.com/bshoshany/OGRePy/blob/master/tasks/update_packages.ps1), is provided in the GitHub repository to allow easily updating all outdated packages.
-A Python script, [compile_docs.py](https://github.com/bshoshany/OGRePy/blob/master/tasks/compile_docs.py), is used to compile the documentation in `README.md` to `.ipynb`, `.html`, and `.pdf` formats.
+For your convenience, a Python script, [update_packages.py](https://github.com/bshoshany/OGRePy/blob/master/tasks/update_packages.py), is provided in the GitHub repository to allow easily updating all outdated packages.
+Another script, [compile_docs.py](https://github.com/bshoshany/OGRePy/blob/master/tasks/compile_docs.py), is used to compile the documentation in `README.md` to `.ipynb`, `.html`, and `.pdf` formats.
 Finally, [cleanup.py](https://github.com/bshoshany/OGRePy/blob/master/tasks/cleanup.py) is used to clean up Python and Jupyter cache folders.

 This package was developed in [Visual Studio Code](https://code.visualstudio.com/).
 The `.vscode` folder is provided in the GitHub repository for your convenience, including tasks for running the above scripts.
 It is highly recommended to install the following linters: